James Allsop

+In 2024, he was appointed as an International Judge to the Singapore International Commercial Court.

 Education

 Allsop attended Sydney Grammar School and completed year 12 in 1970.
 Allsop then graduated from the University of Sydney with a Bachelor of Arts in 1974 and a Bachelor of Laws in 1980.
 He won the University Medal in law.

 Career

 Allsop was admitted to the New South Wales Bar in 1981, and was appointed Senior Counsel in 1994.
 He was appointed Queen's Counsel in Western Australia in 1998.

 From 2001 to 2008, Allsop was a Justice of the Federal Court of Australia.
 He has also served as an additional Justice of the Supreme Court of the Australian Capital Territory (2003–08).
 Allsop was appointed the President of the New South Wales Court of Appeal on 2 June 2008.

 On 20 November 2012, Commonwealth Attorney-General Nicola Roxon announced Allsop would be appointed Chief Justice of the Federal Court of Australia.
 In January 2022, he presided over the application for judicial review regarding the visa status of Novak Djokovic on the Full Bench of the Federal Court of Australia.
 In March 2022 he presided over the Court's ruling that the Commonwealth Minister for the Environment has no duty of care to protect children from the impacts of climate change when considering fossil fuel projects, a ruling that was characterised as undoing "20 years of climate litigation progress in Australia" and demonstrating the "yawning crevasse between the facts in the real world and Australian "environmental" law".

+He was succeeded as Chief Justice from 7 April 2023 by Justice Debra Mortimer, who has been a judge of the court.

+After being appointed as a Non-Permanent Judge to the Hong Kong Court of Final Appeal in March 2024, he remains in the position as of July 2025, along with other Australian judges Patrick Keane and William Gummow, after British judge Jonathan Sumption resigned, criticising the judiciary of Hong Kong after 14 prominent democratic activists were convicted for subversion.